2019 Travel Economic Impacts in Tuolumne County

-Visit Tuolumne County is pleased to announce that Visit California has released the 2018* Travel Impact Report prepared by Dean Runyan Associates.
 The research results for Tuolumne County are worth celebrating.
-The numbers from 2017 to 2018 demonstrate a substantial increase in direct travel spending, employment and tax revenue at both the state-level and county-level.
+The numbers from 2018 to 2019 demonstrate another increase in direct travel spending, employment and tax revenue at both the state-level and county-level.

 Travel Impacts for Local Businesses:

 Total Travel Spending: $273 million = 7% increase over 2018

 Food Service: $76.2 million

 Local Transportation & Gas: $29.7 million